microbit-foundation/python-editor-v3/README.md

 ## Building and running the editor

-We've written a [technical overview](./docs/tech-overview.md) that's a good starting point for working on the editor or for using ideas and components from the editor in other projects.
+We've written a [technical overview](./docs/tech-overview.md) that's a good starting point for working on the Python Editor or for using ideas and components from the app in other projects.
+We'd love to hear from you if you're making use of this project.
+You can get in touch via [support](https://support.microbit.org/).

 Getting up and running: